mindfulness-at-the-computer/git-info/git_glossary.md

 ## commit
 As a noun: A single point in history of a repository.
 The entire history of a project is represented as a set of interrelated commits.
-Each commit is uniquely identified by a 40-character hexadecimal string which is created using a cryptographic hash function, also referred to has the SHA of the commit.
+Each commit is uniquely identified by a 40-character hexadecimal string which is created using a hash function, also referred to has the SHA of the commit.
 Sometimes the SHA is abbreviated to the first 7 characters of the 40-character string.

 As a verb: The action of storing a new snapshot of the project's state in the Git history, by creating a new commit.